Kadircanidrisoglu/Building-RetinaNet-Object-Detection-Model-With-Detectron2/README.md

 # Object Detection with Detectron2 in Aerial Imagery

 This repository contains my solution for the Sayzek Datathon competition, which focused on detecting four distinct objects in aerial imagery.
+The dataset given to us for the detector we needed to build was highly imbalanced.
+To solve this problem, I used repeated factor oversampling and used the focal loss function using the RetinaNet architecture for model training.
+I also integrated the early stopping hook into my detectron2 Trainer class.
 While I cannot share the dataset due to competition restrictions, I have provided detailed information below about the required input data format to help you utilize the training and prediction notebooks effectively.

 ## Input Data Format

 ### Dataset Files

-- **TRAIN_DETECTRO2** / **TEST_DETECTRON2**:
+- **TRAIN_DETECTRON2** / **TEST_DETECTRON2**:
-  - `image files`
+  - `image data folders`

 - **train_dataset_detectron2.csv** / **test_dataset_detectron2.csv**:
   - `image_id`